Cymbalta vs Lexapro

 Although they belong to different drug classes, duloxetine and escitalopram share a lot of common ground.

-- Both are first-line options for depression and anxiety.
+- Both are first-line options for depression and generalized anxiety disorder.

-- Both take about four to six weeks for the fuller effect on mood and anxiety, while early side effects can show in the first week or two.
+- Both take about four to six weeks for the fuller effect on mood and anxiety, sometimes up to eight, while early side effects can show in the first week or two.

 - Both carry the antidepressant boxed warning about a possible increase in suicidal thoughts in people under 25, especially early in treatment.